This post may contain affiliate links. Please see our disclosure policy.

 Slow Cooker Beef Burgundy combines beef, bacon, fresh herbs, and vegetables that are braised in a red wine sauce.
 A simple yet elegant dinner for a special occasion, or easy enough to be served on a weeknight!
-All you need is 15 minutes of prep time to set it and forget it in the slow cooker or Instant Pot for ultimate ease.Â
+With just 15 minutes of prep, it goes straight into the slow cooker or Instant Pot and becomes one of the kind of comforting slow cooker recipes I come back to again and again.

 What is Beef Burgundy?